See what nationally recognized doctors and pharmacists are saying about Suntheanine.

 Dr. Lyon answers some common questions about Suntheanine.

-- L-theanine is a naturally occurring molecule that is present in the diets of children around the world where tea is a consumed and no concerns have ever been raised about its safety.
-Suntheanine, which is a purified form of the same amino acid found in green tea, has also been approved as a food ingredient and nutritional supplement in some countries for many years and in these countries it has a perfect safety record.
+L-theanine is a naturally occurring molecule that is present in the diets of children around the world where tea is a consumed and no concerns have ever been raised about its safety.
+Suntheanine, which is a purified form of L-theanine produced by a fermentation process, has also been approved as a food ingredient and nutritional supplement in some countries for many years and in these countries it has a perfect safety record.
 Recently, I was in charge of a large double blind study in which 200mg of Suntheanine was consumed twice per day for six weeks in boys 8-12 years with attention deficit disorder.
 No side effects were reported in any of these boys and I now view Suntheanine as one of the safest natural products that can be given to a child.

 Board Certified Family Physician and Triathlete